 Thanks to Sheetgo, we, fortunately, have a much simpler and automatic alternative that makes information exchange happen without manual intervention.
 This add-on for Google Sheets highly boosts the connectivity between spreadsheets.
 It can automatically manage all the heavy-lifting that Rafael had to manually do (explained above).
 If we don’t have it yet, we can get it by clicking the button below.

-Rafael usually uses a temporary file called Staging to import the data, perform analysis, and once done, uses the same file to export his insights.
+Rafael usually uses a temporary file called Customer Survey to import the data, perform analysis, and once done, uses the same file to export his insights.

 I. How to link Google Sheets automatically by creating an import connection?

 This is the first leg of the process in which we will link Google Sheets data automatically, wherein Rafael imports the survey data from Kirk.

 Go to the top bar menu and click Extensions.
 Select the Sheetgo add-on.